cnadolny/unity-ml-on-azure/README.md

 # Unity ML Agents Training on Azure with Containers
-This project contains a collection of resources and instructions to guide developers & designers for offloading the training of Unity ML Agents to the cloud using Docker Containers, Kubernetes and Microsoft Azure.
+This project contains a collection of resources and instructions to guide developers & designers for offloading the training of Unity ML Agents to the cloud using Docker containers, [Kubernetes](https://docs.microsoft.com/en-us/azure/aks/) and Microsoft Azure.

 Running your Machine Learning (ML) training in the cloud offers several benefits: